eclipsesource/tabris-js/doc/migration-guide.md

 To be consistent with the event naming scheme of gesture events, the event "longpress" has been renamed to "longPress".

+### TextInput property "fillColor" removed

+With the introduction of the new `style` property on `TextInput`, the iOS only property `fillColor` became redundant.
+Previously the `fillColor` was required to separate the Android underline colorization from the ios input background color.
+Setting the `TextInput` `style` to _underline_ on Android now ignores the background and only applies the `borderColor` property.

 ## TypeScript

 ### Properties interfaces removed